 About

-As an independent policy advisor and senior researcher on digital governance, data-driven public sector, digital trust and co-creation in the public sector my interest goes out to supporting the use of digital technologies for the benefit of citizens and the green transition.
-My regular working languages are English, French, Spanish, German and Dutch (mother tongue).
+My professional mission is to make data work in and for the public sector with the ultimate goal to make people’s lives better.
+The twin digital and green transition, the data-driven public sector, open data, digital trust and co-creation in the public sector are some of the key themes in my work.
+My regular working languages are English, German, French, Spanish and Dutch (mother tongue).
 In addition, I have taken up the study of Italian.

 Previously, I worked as a policy analyst at the Organisation for Economic Co-operation and Development (OECD, 2015-2019), leading the analytical work on the data-driven public sector and contributing to several country reviews on digital government and (open) data.
 Among other things, I coordinated and co-drafted the OECD impact assessment of digital government in Colombia and the consecutive Digital Government Review of Colombia.
 Through my research and analytical work as well as my frequent interactions with delegates from EU countries and beyond, I helped advance the broader OECD work on the digital transformation of the public sector, digital government indicators, open government data, digital welfare, innovation policies and technology trends.